michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 4. Max pooling layer
 5. Fully connected or dense layer with 10 outputs and softmax activation (to get probabilities)

+A convolutional layer creates the first feature map (using a _filter_ or _kernel_, which I like to refer to it as a "flashlight", shinning on the image and stepping through with a sliding window of 1 unit, that's a _stride_ of 1, by the way).
+A good reference for this is in the CNTK tutorial at this [Ref](https://cntk.ai/pythondocs/CNTK_103D_MNIST_ConvolutionalNeuralNetwork.html#Convolution-Layer).

+A pooling layer is a way to subsample an input feature map, or output from the convolutional layer that has gone ahead processed (extracted salient features from) an image in our case.

 > Note: Sometimes another fully connected (dense) layer with, say, ReLU activation, is added right before the final fully connected layer and Dropout layers may be added after the convolutional layers (or pooling) or right before a dense layer to decrease parameter space to help prevent overfitting.

+In this post you will find ConvNets defined for four frameworks with adpations to create a good comparison.
+Please leave comments as needed.
+The full example code can be found as a Jupyter notebook - [Ref](https://github.com/michhar/python-jupyter-notebooks/blob/master/multi_framework/ConvNet_Comparisons.ipynb).

 ### Keras

+Below is a ConvNet defined with the `Sequential` model in Keras ([Ref](https://keras.io/getting-started/sequential-model-guide/)).
+This is a snippet with only the model definition parts - see the [References](#references) for the full code example.

 ```python
 """